N0rbee/sticks/README.md

 There are "N" sticks on the table.
 A player in his or her turn can pick min. "a" or max. "b" sticks.
 The player who can't pick or can only pick min. "a" sticks loses the game.

+## Try

+You can try it here https://n0rbee.github.io/sticks/

 # About this project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses [Tailwind CSS](https://tailwindcss.com/).
 The main goal was to learn and try out these techniques.